wp-plugins/wysija-newsletters/readme.txt

 == Changelog ==

+= 2.6.1 - 2014-03-25 =
+* Fixed a conflict with the "Ultimate Shortcode" plugin breaking our subscription forms
+* Fixed automatically inserted text in confirmation/subscription pages
+* Improved CSV special characters handling in the Subscribers import functionality
+* Improved some of our warnings in the backend to make the messages clearer
+* Improved MailPoet Statistics Page with styling compatible to WordPress v3.8
+* Improved handling Big Databases on daily post notifications
+* Added extra information in the Newsletters' statistics page for a better understanding
+* Added German Disclaimer to a new Docs Folder for legal purpose
+* Minor changes improving the User Experience in some of our Forms in the backend
+* Replaced The autoselection script "Choosen" in favor of "Select2" (JavaScript Library)

 = 2.6 - 2014-03-18 =
 * This is the juiciest of all releases.
 Ready?
 * a new statistics dashboard in Premium.
 The beauty of the big picture